Croos3r/Croos3r/README.md

 ## Jobs

-I'm currently searching a job that would fit from April 2024 to August 2024 before my departure to Korea !
+I'm currently searching a job that would fit from April 2024 to August 2024 before my departure to Korea !<br>
-I also work in Freelance for businesses and individuals (Websites, mobile application and others) You can contact me by [mail](mailto://dorian.moy@epitech.eu) if you are interested
+I also work in Freelance for businesses and individuals (Websites, mobile application and others)<br>
+You can contact me by [mail](mailto://dorian.moy@epitech.eu) if you are interested

 # Thanks for reading! 👋